Yasar75/Bootstrap_Responsive_Web_Page/README.md

-//This is fully functional webside.
+//This is fully functional website.
 //The pictures are not downloadable.
 //In this code most of the Bootstrap methods are used.